KNMILLS/football-strategy/docs/Design.md

 ## 0) Known Deviations (current build)

 - Drives UI is present (header shows Drives and a spinner).
-Pre-game coin flip is not implemented yet; OT coin flip exists.
 - Regulation timeouts are not implemented yet; OT timeouts (2/team) are implemented and visible in the HUD.
 - Teams load from `res://teams/*.json` (no single `teams_32.json` yet).
 Legendary coaches are not implemented.
 - Timing JSON `schema_version` is "1.0" today; will bump when free kicks are added.